May 5, 2026

 I’m most excited to watch students grow into leaders, innovators, and strong health informatics professionals who are fully prepared to embark on the challenges of the industry.

-If this sounds like you, then the MS in Health Informatics at Brandeis Online might be right for you.
+If you’re ready to take the next step in your healthcare career, the MS in Health Informatics at Brandeis Online might be right for you.
 To learn more about the program, visit our website or contact Dr. Trenya Garner at garnert@brandeis.edu.